-The Electrification component of the PCEP includes installation of 138 miles of single track and OCS for the distribution of electrical power to the EMUs.
+The Electrification component of the PCEP includes installation of 138 miles of wire and OCS for the distribution of electrical power to the EMUs.
 The OCS will be powered from a 25 kilovolt (kV), 60-Hertz, single phase, alternating current supply system consisting of two traction power substations (TPS), one switching station (SS), and seven paralleling stations (PS).
 Electrification infrastructure will be constructed using a DB delivery method.

-- OCS foundation installation continued in Segment 2. - Fabrication of cantilevers and brackets continued at the Contractor's South San Francisco warehouse. - OCS pole installation, cantilever arm installation, insulator installation, balance weight installation, and bracket setting continued in Segment (S) 2 Work Area (WA) 5 and S2WA4. - Potholing at proposed OCS locations and utility locations continued in Segments 1, 2, 3, and 4 in advance of foundation installation.
-BBII and PCEP also continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and began designing solutions for those conflicts that cannot be avoided.
-The conflicts must be resolved before the installation of foundations at those locations. - Relocation of signal cables found in conflict with planned OCS foundations continued as conflicts are identified. - Continued ductbank, conduit, and drainage installation at TPS-2. - Completed transformer foundations and installed main transformers at TPS-1.
-Conduit and ductbank installation will continue on the site. - Completed site clearance and transformer pad at PS-7 in preparation of transformer installation in February. - Began site clearance and preparation at SWS-1. - Continued ductbank and foundation installation in Segment 2 for signal and wayside power cube units at Control point (CP) Scott. - Continued ductbank installation and installed signal house in Segment 4 at Auzerais Avenue. - Began impedance bond installation in Segment 4 and Segment 1. - Continued tree pruning and removals in Segment 3. - Continued progression of the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations.
+- Installed OCS foundations in Segment 4. - Continued fabrication of OCS cantilevers and brackets in the Contractor's South San Francisco warehouse. - Continued to install OCS poles, cantilever arms, insulators, brackets, down guys, and balance weights in Segment 2. - Installed disconnect switches at Control Point (CP) Trousdale in Segment 2. - Potholed at proposed OCS locations and utility locations in Segments 1, 2, 3, and 4 in advance of foundation installation.
+BBII and PCEP also continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and continued designing solutions for those conflicts that cannot be avoided.
+The conflicts must be resolved before the installation of foundations at those locations. - Relocated signal cables found in conflict with planned OCS foundations as conflicts were identified. - Continue to install ground grid, wet utility work, and PG&E ductbank at TPS-2. - Continued to remove and relocate utilities, install ductbanks, perform site grading at TPS-1. - Continued to install ductbank and foundations at PS-7. - Continued to install ductbank and foundations and perform site grading at SWS-1. - Continued to install foundations and ductbank at PS-4. - Began site preparation at PS-6. - Continued to install signal ductbank in Segment 4 and 2 at CP Mack, CP Michael, CP Center, Luther Junction, and CP Trousdale. - Installed CP Mack signal house. - Installed and setup Wayside Power Cabinet (WPC) 27 and 28. - Continued to installed impedance bonds in Segments 1, 2, 3 and 4. - Continued tree pruning and removals in Segment 2 and 3.

-- Continued design review coordination with local jurisdictions for the OCS, Traction Power Facilities, and Bridge Attachments design, including responses to comments from jurisdictions.
-Agreement on future maintenance agreement of overhead bridge attachment has been reached with Caltrans and the City of Millbrae. - Continued to review and coordinate signal and communication design submittals with BBII. - Continued to follow up with UPRR regarding grade crossing designs.
-Meeting with FRA Regional has been scheduled to review grade crossing design concept in January. - Reviewed and approved Issued for Construction Traction Power Facilities Plans for PS-7.
-Design Change Notices for Traction Power Facilities Plans and Specifications have been submitted for review. - Reviewed and provided comments for 95% Bridge Screening and OCS Attachments Segments 1 and 3 for review. - Reviewed 95% Station and Structure Bonding for Segments 2 and 4. - The PCEP team and BBII continued to work through Site Specific Work Plans (SSWP) for upcoming field work. - The PCEP team continues to work with PG&E for the finalization of protection scheme studies.
+- Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations. - Coordinated design review with local jurisdictions for the OCS, Traction Power Facilities, and Bridge Attachments design, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Met with FRA Headquarters to continue discussion on grade crossing design concept and also met with the CPUC to present the same design concept. - Received and reviewed 60% TPS Interconnection Plans for TPS-1 and TPS-2.
+The interconnection is between the PG&E substations and future Caltrain main substations. - Received and reviewed Design Change Notice (DCN) Bridge Screening and OCS Attachments Segment 2 and 4. - Reviewed 95% Stations and Structure Bonding S1 and S3. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Continued to work with PG&E for the finalization of protection scheme studies.